What's a tongue tie?

 A good team for treating oral restrictions includes:

-An experienced board certified lactation consultant helps optimize latch & positioning, in addition to assess tongue movement and general oral function for breastfeeding.
-They should provide exercises for oral strengthening and coordination after the procedure.
+An experienced board certified lactation consultant helps optimize latch & positioning, in addition to assessing tongue movement and general oral function for breastfeeding.
+They should provide exercises for oral strengthening and coordination to help prepare for frenectomy, and make progress after the procedure.

 Note: Not all IBCLCs or lactation professionals have this knowledge or specialize in working with ties or the frenectomy procedure.
 They should be able to make custom recommendations for other necessary providers (bodyworkers, occupational therapists, etc.) , depending on the issue(s) being experienced.